ubcctf/ubcctf.github.io/_posts/2020-05-05-de1ctf-coderunner.md

 In the end I had about 600 lines of Python to solve this challenge and it took a while to debug.
 I definitely over-engineered some parts of it and the code could've been a lot DRYer.

+The code I used during the CTF definitely didn't make enough use of regex.
+Originally my template variable extraction implementation was about 80 lines of code.
+I later re-wrote it with pure regex, bringing it down to 15 lines.
+It was signifcantly faster and easier to implement that way.
+Not only was I not writing an extra 65 lines of code, I also wasn't debugging it when it broke :)

+Afterall, regex is a super specialized and expressive language for pattern matching, and in this case, that was exactly what the problem demanded.
+So pure regex should've been a natural choice for me.

+Anyway, I'm definitely going to lean heavily on regex for future challenges like this.

-One of the mistakes I made was not casting my Z3 `BitVec`s up to 32 bits prior to doing multiplication between them (as you can see in the decompiled output).
+Another mistake I made was not casting my Z3 `BitVec`s up to 32 bits prior to multiplying them, like how they were casted in the decompiled output:

 ![uint cast](/assets/images/de1ctf2020/multiply.png)